 Guarantees

 MGL has obtained a guarantee against amounts related to exchange traded metal contracts up to US$25.0 million payable to it by a company in which the Metallgesellschaft AG Group is a significant shareholder.
 The guarantee expires on 31 December 2000.

+The group settled with Michael Mason in early 2000 (see section 7.8).
+He was awarded approximately $700k under his unfair dismissal claim, and MG plc has recorded an intercompany receivable for the $700k from MG AG.
+We understand that MG AG has not yet confirmed that it will repay these amounts.

+MG AG has also charged MGL and MCC Limited ($300k and $500-600k respectively) for guarantees provided by AG on their behalf.
+These companies were not expecting these charges and have disputed them.

 At 30 September 1999 the group's bankers had issued guarantees of US$202.5 million and letters of credit of US$13.8 million on behalf of the group.
 The group has provided the banks with indemnities against these guarantees and letters of credit which were issued in the normal course of business.

-Commerzbank holds a mortgage over MG plc’s shares in MGL as security for an unsecured $50 million facility (fully drawn down) to the group.
+A syndicate of banks granted a secured $250 million facility (fully drawn down) to the group.
+The security over this loan is in the form of cross-guarantees and, for MGL which cannot give cross guarantees for regulatory reasons, by a mortgage held by the syndicate group over MG Limited’s share capital.

+This loan must be repaid in full prior to Enron’s acquisition of MG plc, due to a change of control clause under the loan terms.

 Forward commitments

+Dividend payable

+MG plc have announced a dividend payable of £14.1 million on acceptance of the recommended cash offer by Enron.
+This dividend had been reflected in 31 March results.

+Lease commitments

 There are commitments at each balance sheet date in respect of forward metal, foreign exchange, option, futures and interest rate contracts entered into in the normal course of business which are marked to market in the accounts.

 Lease commitments for premises are as follows: